AlexanderBagel/CPUView/README.md

 Attention - BETA, version!!!

+###As of January 17, 2025, daily CPU-View updates have been suspended.

+All core functionality has been added, only 4 steps remain, each of which will require a long development time and will not be posted so as not to break the current CPU-View behavior.

+1. SIMD register editor.
+2. Window displaying function call parameters.
+3. Carbon/Cocoa widget support under macOS.
+4. Support for ARM architecture.

 ### Setup and use:
 1. Download FWHexView https://github.com/AlexanderBagel/FWHexView and compile FWHexView.LCL.lpk
 2. Open CPUView_D.lpk and install it in the IDE (menu: Package->Install/Uninstall Packages)